-- When an (I) has been included with the section heading, CHEC requires Information regarding the proposed system's functionality, and the methodology utilized to satisfy the RFP - (1) the proposed system's functionality, and the methodology utilized to satisfy the RFP requirement. - (C) When a (C) has been included with the section heading, CHEC requires a statement of compliancy from the Bidder.
-Within the proposal documentation, the Bidder is required to state the compliancy with the requirement by stating Fully Compliant, Partially Complaint, or Not Compliant. - (CI) When a (CI) has been included with the section heading, CHEC requires both a statement of compliancy, and Information regarding the proposed functionality, and the methodology utilized to satisfy the RFP requirement.
+- When an (I) has been included with the section heading, CHEC requires Information regarding the proposed system's functionality, and the methodology utilized to satisfy the RFP requirement. - When a (C) has been included with the section heading, CHEC requires a statement of compliancy from the Bidder.
+Within the proposal documentation, the Bidder is required to state the compliancy with the requirement by stating Fully Compliant, Partially Complaint, or Not Compliant. - When a (CI) has been included with the section heading, CHEC requires both a statement of compliancy, and Information regarding the proposed functionality, and the methodology utilized to satisfy the RFP requirement.